 Throughout her tenure at Stony Brook University, Arlene’s concern for students led her to take a very active role in University service.
 For many years, she served as an elected member of both the Undergraduate Council and College of Arts and Sciences Curriculum Committee.
 Arlene now holds ex-officio seats on both these committees.

 Tracey Iorio is an Assistant Director in the Academic and Transfer Advising Services Office.
-She received her Bachelor of Arts in Art History from Fairleigh Dickinson University and her Masters of Science in Mental Health Counseling from LIU, CW Post in 2009.
+She received her Bachelor of Arts in Art History from Fairleigh Dickinson University and her Masters of Science in Mental Health Counseling and NY State license from LIU C.W Post in 2009.
 Tracey came to Stony Brook University in 2002 and worked as an advisor in the Transfer Office, which merged with Academic Advising Center in the summer of 2012.
 Prior to working at Stony Brook she spent 14 years as Senior Associate Director of Admissions at The Juilliard School.

 Along with her role as an advisor to current Stony Brook University students, she coordinates the Joint Admissions program to admit students from Suffolk County and Nassau Community Colleges.
 Tracey provides these student with one-on-one advising each semester to ensure a seamless transition to Stony Brook.
 Another important role for Tracey is the Opening of School Committee, which provides incoming students with activities, workshops and community information during the weekend prior to the first day of school.

 I have a Bachelor's of Communication Arts (State University College at Oneonta), Masters of Arts in Social Science (Binghamton University), and Masters of Professional Studies (Alliance Theological Seminary).